JPC SYSTEMIC PATHOLOGY

 - Mediated by CD4+/Th1 cell response and production of IL-2 and IFN-γ; γ/δ receptor T-cell lymphocytes are also present and produce IFN-γ; macrophages produce IL-12 (critical for a Th1 response)

 - Lepromatous form: Involves the skin, peripheral nerves, eye, upper airways, testes, hands, and feet, with rare involvement of vital organs and CNS, and associated hypo- or anesthesia; ulnar and peroneal nerves often and symmetrically affected; involvement of testes can lead to sterility

 - Tuberculoid form (less severe): Skin disease progresses with neuronal involvement, leads to hypoesthetic skin with loss of sensation and muscle atrophy; nerve damage leads to trophic changes and paralytic deformities in extremities; prolonged course of clinical disease

 - Lepromatous form: Skin lesions begin as plaque-like, erythematous lesions with hyperpigmented, elevated margins and depressed centers

 - Tuberculoid form: Macular, nodular, and papular lesions in cooler areas (e.g. face, ears, distal extremities, scrotum, upper airways, anterior chamber of eye); trauma often results in ulceration; contractures, paralysis, and autoamputation of fingers or toes; keratitis and corneal ulceration from facial nerve paralysis

 TYPICAL LIGHT MICROSCOPIC FINDINGS:

-· Histiocytes with extensively interdigitating plasma membranes, multiple electron-lucent cytoplasmic vacuoles of variable size with dense round structures considered to be the acid-fast organisms
+- Histiocytes with extensively interdigitating plasma membranes and multiple electron-lucent cytoplasmic vacuoles of variable size, with dense round structures considered to be the acid-fast bacilli